kean/articles/2021-06-02-lazy-image.markdown

 ## Video

-A common approach is to [replace GIFs with short videos](https://web.dev/replace-gifs-with-videos/) with no sound.
+If you think about it, animated images don't really make sense as a separate concept.
+It's just video!
+A common approach for addressing GIF inefficiencies is [replacing them with short videos](https://web.dev/replace-gifs-with-videos/) with no sound.
 An MP4 video file can be an order of magnitude lighter than an equivalent GIF and can also take advantage of hardware-accelerated rendering.

 > For example, check out the ["AppKit is Done"](/post/appkit-is-done) post.
 It's all MP4 videos that are 2 MB on average.
 An equivalent GIFs would've taken tens of megabytes.
 {:.info}